Karanbagal1234/Todo-with-react/README.md

 ## Usage

 - Adding a Task: Click the "ADD" button or input field to add a new task.
+- Updating a Task: Click on a task to edit its details or mark it as completed.
 - Deleting a Task: Click on the delete button next to a task to remove it from the list.
 ## Contributing